Reviews You Can Rely On

 Blade and Edge Integrity

-The Kershaw Link's blade is 3.2 inches long and is constructed with 20CV stainless steel, one of the strongest metals used to make knives.
-This means that the blade's sharp factory finish will last longer than other knives on the market, and the blade won't dent or deform easily.
-The blade doesn't bend or flex when faced with a hard-cutting task, making cutting easier and more efficient.
-It's also a relatively thick blade, which only adds durability.
+The Kershaw Link's blade is 3.31 inches long and is constructed with 20CV stainless steel, one of the strongest alloys used to make knives.
+The blade's sharp factory finish will last longer than most other knives on the market, and the blade won't dent or deform easily.

-The Link's long, strong blade is overkill for users who want a simple blade for occasional cutting like opening packages.
+The blade is also extra thick: at 0.11 inches, it is 22% thicker than other knives in Kershaw's lineup, so you don't need to worry about it bending or flexing if you need to pry something.
+Although the blade's simple, plain edge would normally be easy to sharpen on your own, the hardness of the steel alloy will make it much more difficult to sharpen than other comparable knives.
+Everything has its concessions in life.
+The Link's long, strong blade is overkill for users who want a simple blade for occasional cutting, like opening packages.
 But if you need a knife to handle extended outdoor use, endless food preparation, or professional performance, this blade is up to the task.
 After days of use, we couldn't detect a reduction in blade sharpness and weren't able to damage the blade during normal heavy-duty use.

 Ergonomics

 Once the blade is open, the grip fits comfortably into the palm.
-The knife is 0.5 inches thick, which is thicker than most other knives on the market, making it easier to use for serious cutting tasks where you need to maintain a solid grip on the tool.
-The pocket clip stays out of the way of the fingers wrapping around the grip, which is an added bonus.
+The knife is a full 0.5 inches thick – thicker than many other pocket knives on the market and thicker than more than two-thirds of those tested in our lineup – which makes it easier to use for serious cutting tasks where you need to maintain a solid grip on the tool.
+The pocket clip is out of the way of your fingers, which makes it more comfortable to grip.
 Our testers felt very secure holding this knife for consequential cutting tasks.

 Credit: Jeff Dobronyi